Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Discussion

-In future research, we aim to address the limitations and expand the capabilities of our approach.
-Key directions include improving density estimation.
-We plan to explore the transformation of density estimation into a classification problem using Bayesian probability.
-This shift promises to improve computational efficiency and incorporate a wider range of machine learning algorithms.
-Refining pooling strategies and testing is also required; we will develop and evaluate new pooling strategies, such as kernel estimators to estimate the sampling distribution of our estimates with null effects and sampling from null distributions to refine pooled estimates incorporating the null, hopefully improving the robustness of our inverse variance strategy.
+In future research, our aim is to improve the estimation of density estimation ratios and to evaluate the variability of estimates using various methods for estimation of density ratios.
 We can also focus beyond two-way interactions to include higher-order complexities.
 We also intend to investigate alternative TMLE strategies that may offer better performance, especially in smaller samples.
-This includes direct computation of influence functions for interaction parameters and novel estimation techniques for clever covariates.
-To facilitate adoption, we have developed the \texttt{SuperNOVA} R package, available on GitHub, offering researchers software to apply our proposed methodology for the analysis of mixtures, this package has been peer reviewed by the Journal of Open-Source Software \cite{McCoy2023}.
+To facilitate adoption, we have developed the \texttt{InterXshift} R package, available on GitHub, offering researchers software to apply our proposed methodology for the analysis of mixtures, this package has been peer reviewed by the Journal of Open-Source Software \cite{McCoy2023}.